 Connecticut state lawmakers and Governor Lamont are proposing a new tax on health insurance for Connecticut business owners and their employees, hard-working individuals and middle-income families.

-The health insurance tax, or HIT, was included in Senate Bill 842 and as part of the Governor’s proposed budget in House Bill 6447.
+The health insurance tax, or HIT, was included as part of the Governor’s proposed budget in House Bill 6447.

 Contact your State Senator and Representative

 Tell your representatives to OPPOSE raising health care taxes on local businesses, workers, and families in Connecticut!